-If you are motivated by environmental stewardship, sustainability, and social justice, you are already a great fit for Sterling.
+If you are motivated by ecological thinking and action, sustainability, and social justice, you are already a great fit for Sterling.

 Admission to Sterling College opens the door to a transformative and affordable education, valuable work experience, and an eclectic, diverse and socially conscious community.

 Sterling College offers admission to both first-time college applicants and transfer applicants.
 We also have a significant population of student veterans and adult learners at Sterling.
 Application review at Sterling is an individualized process, characterized by a personal and holistic approach.
 Affordability is central to the mission of Sterling College.